-57-year-old Lolita the orca, who has been kept in captivity at the Miami Seaquarium for over five decades, is finally on the path to freedom.
+An orca who has been kept in captivity at the Miami Seaquarium for more than 50 years was finally on the path to freedom — but sadly, she passed away before being set free.

 And for the record, Lolita is actually the orca's show biz name, given to her at the aquarium.
 Her original name is Toki-tae, and the name given to her by the Lummi Nation of Washington State is Sk’aliCh’elh-tenaut.